Lupin3000/ESP/doc/008_bluetooth_tutorials.md

 (venv) $ rshell -p [SERIAL-PORT] repl
 ```

+Press the keys `Control` + `d` or the `reset button` and observe the output.
 As soon as your ESP starts to advertise the BLE service, you can use the `BLE Serial Terminal` on a second device to communicate.

 Here the example output from ESP: